 Kamchatka

-Monitoring of local media and other sources indicates a growing accumulation of critical problems in the region’s humanitarian, economic, environmental, and socio-political spheres.
-One of the key indicators of destabilization is the worsening access to basic medical services, including shortages of medicines in rural pharmacies and cases where discounted medications are provided only after personal appeals to the authorities.
+Monitoring of the local media and other sources indicates a growing accumulation of the critical problems in all sphere of the region’s life.
+One of the key indicators of the destabilization was the worsening access to the basic medical services.
+This ncluded the shortages of medicines in rural pharmacies and cases where discounted medications were provided only after the personal appeals to the authorities.

-The economic situation has deteriorated: the collapse of the mortgage sector, strikes over wage arrears (16 million rubles), and the suspension of public transport in Vilyuchinsk.
-Social tension is rising against the backdrop of high prices and restrictions on locals’ access to their own resources (for example, caviar).
+The economic situation deteriorated: the collapse of the mortgage sector, strikes over wage arrears (16 million rubles), and the suspension of public transport in Vilyuchinsk.
+Social tension rose against the backdrop of high prices and restrictions on locals’ access to their own resources (for example, caviar).

-Infrastructure collapse is also evident: flooding and destroyed roads, dismissals of officials linked to corruption in the road sector.
+Infrastructure collapse was also evident: flooding and the destroyed roads, the dismissals of officials linked to corruption in the road sector.

-Political repression continues: the arrest of the “Yabloko” party leader for an online comment, and pressure on dissenters.
-The authorities are actively redirecting public attention to military topics (FSB raids, patriotic games) and xenophobic campaigns (targeting migrants and mosques).
+Political repression continued: the arrest of the “Yabloko” party leader for an online comment, and pressure on dissenters.
+The authorities actively redirected public attention to the military topics (the FSB raids, the patriotic games) and the xenophobic campaigns (the targeting migrants and mosques).

-The crime situation is worsening due to alcoholism and drug-related crime among military personnel.
-An ecological disaster (oil spills, predatory fishing) is encouraging contact between wildlife and humans.
+The crime situation is worsening due to the alcoholism and the drug-related crime among military personnel.
+An ecological disaster (oil spills, predatory fishing) was encouraging contact between the wildlife and humans.

 Marker | March | April | May |